FlorentCLMichel/quetta/manual.typ

 In short, Tengwar (#quenya[tengwar] in Quenya mode) is one of the scripts invented by Tolkien, primarily consisting of 36 letters (called _tengwar_; singular: _tengwa_ (#quenya[tengwa])) and diacritics (_tehtar_ (#quenya[tehtar] ; singular: _tehta_ (#quenya[tehta]))).
 There are several ways to relate tengwar to sounds, called _modes_.
-This module primarily focuses on the Quenya (#quenya[Quenya]), or ‘classical’, mode, in universe the original way to write tengwar.
+This module primarily focuses on the Quenya (#quenya[Quenya]), or ‘classical’, mode (in universe, it is the original way to write tengwar).
 Support for the other modes described by Tolkien is planned for a future version.

 = How to use